Tap here to get 5 Secrets to Stress Free Dinners

 2 tablespoons oil

 • Whisk in the flour until no streaks of white remain.
-Continue cooking until it starts to turn golden brown, about 1 minute.
+Continue cooking until it starts to turn golden brown, about one minute.
 Then slowly stir in the chicken broth, a few tablespoons at a time.
 Wait until the broth has been absorbed before whisking in more.
 While you should go slowly, it will only take about a minute for all of the broth to be whisked in.
 Slowly whisk in the milk.
 Season with garlic powder, salt, and pepper.

 3 tablespoons all purpose flour, 1/2 cup chicken broth, 2 1/2 cups whole milk, 1/2 teaspoon kosher salt, dash black pepper, 1/2 teaspoon garlic powder